 There is Rachael with one good ear, her mother’s blue eyes and papa’s mocha skin.
-She is the new girl, moving from Chicago to go and live with Grandma in Los Angeles, her father’s mother.
+She is the new girl, moving from Chicago to go and live with Grandma in Oregon, her father’s mother.
 Since going to live with Grandma and her pretty Aunt Loretta, Rachael has not spoken about her mother, Mor.
 She has not spoken Danish words, or about why her father has not come from her.
 She is the new girl, this is her new life, and she has to bottle her real self inside.

 There is Jamie, who thought the boy was a bird flying down below his window.
 But later, Jamie understands that it was no bird he saw, but a family – a mama, and her three babies, all falling from the sky.
 And when reporters ask Jamie what he saw, he gives them a new name, ‘Brick’, and says he saw a man on that rooftop.